 I know it’s hard sometimes to find the answer to basic equations.
 It’s also embarrassing to ask the teacher how to solve super easy algebra problems when they have already jumped ahead to other topics!
 “Basic algebra mistakes get in my way”.

 This video shows you how to solve basic equations in a way that you can apply to more complicated equations.

 I solve one step equations, two step equations, and multistep equations in a way that will leave you understanding how to solve future equations.
 Hopefully this video will help you solve for x in a way you will remember!
 Take notes, pause the video to try problems, and you’ll be well on your way to becoming an ACT math expert!

 Leave any questions in the comments and I will answer them as soon as I get them!

 Get past that ACT roadblock!
 Let me show you how.
 I am creating a massive collection of videos that will make you ready for the highest ACT grade possible for you.
 Are you ready?
 Subscribe to my channel and keep up!

-Hint for process of elimination: Taking test values such as and and carefully using order of operations will help you eliminate most or all answers.
-If your own choice of values of and do not eliminate all choices, making a second choice (or in very extreme cases even a third choice) will finish off all remaining incorrect answers.
+Hint for process of elimination: Taking test values such as $latex a=3 $ and $latex b=5 $ and carefully using order of operations will help you eliminate most or all answers.
+If your own choice of values of $latex a $ and $latex b $ do not eliminate all choices, making a second choice (or in very extreme cases even a third choice) will finish off all remaining incorrect answers.

 Another hint is, variables are never being multiplied with other variables, this eliminates choices D and E. Also, there is nothing in the original expression which can combine with and eliminate the number 2 from the expression.
 This eliminates choices A and C, leaving you with the correct answer, B.